Tests and treatments

 Preparation

-You do not need to be fasting for the treatment.
+Come to the hospital on the day of treatment.
+You do not need to be fasted for the treatment.
 You may eat and drink.

-By law, you may not drive any vehicles or operate machinery the morning after the treatment.
+By law, you may not drive any vehicles or operate machinery until the morning after the treatment.
 Therefore, make sure that somebody can take you to and from the hospital.
 The physician or nurses can provide you with certificates, if required.
 If you wish, the nurses of the Pain Centre can order a taxi for you.

 Always inform the physician if: